128technology/docs/docs/upgrade_restricted_access.md

 The following process is used to upgrade a Conductor and Conductor-managed Routers to **version 6.3.0** of the SSR software.
 Beginning with SSR software version 6.3.0, a conductor can manage routers running image-based software installations.

 <!-- markdown-link-check-disable -->
-1. On a system that has internet access, use the [ISO Download procedure](intro_downloading_iso.md#downloading-an-iso) to download the `128T-6.3.0-107.r1.el7.OTP.v1.x86_64.iso` from the [SSR ISO Download](https://software.128technology.com/artifactory/list/generic-128t-isos-release-local) page.
+1. On a system that has internet access, use the [ISO Download procedure](intro_downloading_iso.md#downloading-an-iso) to download the `128T-6.3.0-107.r1.el7.OTP.v1.x86_64.iso` from the [6.3 Package Based ISO Download](https://software.128technology.com/artifactory/list/generic-128t-isos-release-local/6.3/) page.

-2. [Create a bootable USB](intro_creating_bootable_usb.md) drive from the SSR ISO.
+2. [Create a bootable USB](intro_creating_bootable_usb.md) drive from the downloaded ISO.

 3. Import the `128T-6.3.0-107.r1.el7.OTP.v1.x86_64.iso` ISO onto the conductor using the [`import iso`](#import-iso) command.